alissatroiano/Milestone-2/README.md

 # A Quiz Of Ice and Fire

 As the Milestone 2 Project for [Code Institute's](https://codeinstitute.net/), 'Interactive Frontend Development' portion of the Full Stack Developer Program, A Quiz Of Ice and Fire is a web-based trivia game built for educators of global history and for fans of the popular book series, 'A Song Of Ice and Fire'.

-This project was built with HTML, CSS, Bootstrap 4, JavaScript and jQuery.
+This project was built with HTML, CSS, Bootstrap 4, JavaScript and jQuery to produce an educational and interactive experience.

 ## UX

-The primary goals of 'A Quiz Of Ice and Fire' are:
+The primary goals of, 'A Quiz Of Ice and Fire' are:

 * Create an interactive trivia game that is both informative and fun.

-* Present historical information in a learnable, engaging manner.
+* Present historical information in a learnable and fun matter.

 A Quiz Of Ice and Fire's target market is comprised of:

 * Men & women (ages 18-29) that enjoy historical trivia and are fans of the book series, 'A Song Of Ice and Fire' by George R.R.
 Martin.

-* Global history students and educators.
+* Men & women (ages 18-29) that work as educators and want to incorporate pop culture into their history lessons.

-This game should not be played by anybody who has not finished the television or book series, as it may contain spoilers.
+NOTE: This game should not be played by anybody who has not finished the television or book series, as it may contain spoilers.

 ## UX